charygao/cnblog-1/source/_posts/2016-05-11-android-kotlin.md

 }
 ```

-Except for the missing semicolon and a nice lambda expression in the place of `OnCheckedChangeListener`, not much has actually changed, but there are a few places, that we can improve.
+Except for the missing semicolons and a nice lambda expression in the place of `OnCheckedChangeListener`, not much has actually changed, but there are a few places that we can improve by hand.

 We can initialize the inflater inline instead of the `init` block: